facebook

 The Smokies Are OPEN During the Government Shutdown

 Yes, the government is shut down.
 But the mountains are still open.
-Roads, trails, waterfalls, and the famous fall colors are here for you.
+Roads, trails, waterfalls, and the famous Smoky Mountain beauty are here for you.
 Gatlinburg, Sevierville, and Pigeon Forge are alive with shows, shopping, and dining.

-Some areas are closed, including Sugarlands and Cades Cove Visitor Centers, Cades Cove Loop Road, and a few picnic areas.
-Ranger programs and staffed services are also paused.
-The reason people travel here, the colors, the drives, and the mountain views, remain untouched.
+Some areas were initially closed, including Sugarlands and Cades Cove Visitor Centers, Cades Cove Loop Road, and a few picnic areas.
+Ranger programs and staffed services were also paused.
+The reason people travel here, the fall colors, the drives, and the mountain views, however, remained untouched.

-Local, state, and tribal partners are working with the National Park Service to restore full operations as quickly as possible.
-The Smokies are the most visited national park in the United States and vital to our fall season.
+Local, state, and tribal partners worked with the National Park Service to restore full operations as quickly as possible.
+The Smokies are the most visited national park in the United States, and it was important to ensure it was open for all visitors.

 What’s Open for Your Visit